 - Stage 2: permanent pipeline project is installed and operational (expected March 2020) or

 - Chaffey Dam has more than two years supply in storage.

 - WaterNSW Peel Valley Drought Response Project Facebook Group

 - Tamworth Regional Council Community Engagement Portal, MyTRC Online Community at yourvoice.tamworth.nsw.gov.au

 While water storage in the Peel valley remains at critically low levels, we will update you as news comes in via our media releases and water operations updates.
-This will be in addition to our weekly Regional NSW drought report.
+This will be in addition to our monthly Regional NSW drought report.